As of January 2023, the Freshly meal delivery service has ceased operations. For more information, visit the company's website.

 Finally, as mentioned earlier, Snap Kitchen's meals are generally "cleaner" with fewer ingredients; they are generally more recognizable and less processed which makes Snap Kitchen feel more wholesome, like real home cooking.

 Snap Kitchen provides customer service via email, chat, and phone, as well as a comprehensive FAQ.
 Chat, email, and phone support are available Monday through Friday.
 We reached out by chat and phone with a few questions and received prompt and accurate answers.

 Freshly delivers its customer support by FAQ, phone, text, email, and chat.
 Text and phone support are open seven days a week from 6 a.m. until midnight ET.
 We communicated via chat from the Freshly mobile app and reached a human agent within about 30 seconds.

 Because it offers support through more channels with round-the-clock hours, Freshly wins on customer service.

 Freshly vs. Snap Kitchen: Making Changes and Canceling

 Like most meal delivery services, both Freshly and Snap Kitchen require that you make any alterations to your order prior to a deadline.
-In the case of both services, this deadline is six days before your scheduled delivery date.
+In the case of both services, this deadline depends on your delivery day and location, but is usually several days before your scheduled delivery date.
 Up until the deadline, you can change your order all you like.
 Once the deadline passes, however, your order cannot be changed.